AP Sources: Eagles plan to hire Colts OC Nick Sirianni - WHIZ News

+PHILADELPHIA (AP) — Nick Sirianni’s success working with various quarterbacks with different styles comes in handy in his new job.

-PHILADELPHIA (AP) — The Philadelphia Eagles are nearing a deal to hire Nick Sirianni to be their head coach, according to two people familiar with the decision.
+The Philadelphia Eagles are nearing a deal to hire Sirianni to be their head coach, according to two people familiar with the decision.
+Both people spoke to The Associated Press on condition of anonymity Thursday because the team hasn’t officially announced the hiring.

 Sirianni was the offensive coordinator for the Indianapolis Colts the past three seasons.
 He worked under coach Frank Reich, who was offensive coordinator in Philadelphia when the Eagles won the Super Bowl three years ago.